quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_architecture.md

 I don't suggest that it would be practical to build such hardware.
 The reason to imagine such a hypothetical and impractical architecture is to eliminate the  "Von Neumann intellectual bottleneck".

-SQL is a functional language (that could be considered [the successful cousin of Haskell] (http://thoughts.davisjeff.com/2011/09/25/sql-the-successful-cousin-of-haskell/) ), it is very widely used and easily understood with human like language syntax, in contrast to most functional languages with algebraic syntax.
+SQL is a declarative language, it is very widely used and easily understood with human like language syntax.
 On comparison a SQL database is a very close approximation of the "new architecture".
-Once we get the abstraction of the input, output and events correct, SQL becomes a candidate to test the hypothesis of the "new programming paradigm"  in the real world, hence my platform QualeQuest/SQL-MVC, which uses SQL to deliver a fully operational declarative / functional application language.
+Once we get the abstraction of the input, output and events correct, SQL becomes a candidate to test the hypothesis of the "new programming paradigm"  in the real world, hence my platform QualeQuest/SQL-MVC, which uses SQL to deliver a fully operational declarative application language.

 Please visit my home page <http://qualequest.com/> or the Github repository <https://github.com/quale-quest/sql-mvc> for some more detail on the platform, Or <http://todomvc.sql-mvc.com/> for a demo web application written using this "new programming paradigm".